Skip to content

 failTaskOnFailedTests: true

-The pipeline above assumes that default agent pool contains a Self-hosted Windows Agent installed on a machine with Rapise and Node-Tap (see Prerequisites).
+The pipeline above assumes that the default agent pool contains a Self-hosted Windows Agent installed on a machine with Rapise and Node-Tap (see Prerequisites).

 See the video to learn how to install and configure a self-hosted agent.